fsodre/merkletree/README.md

 ## Hash Function

-This implementation uses `SHA-256` as hashing strategy by default.
+This implementation uses `SHA-512/256` as hashing strategy by default due to its [favourable security properties](https://en.wikipedia.org/wiki/SHA-2#Comparison_of_SHA_functions).
 However, it's easy to add and use others by implementing a `Hasher` interface and configuring it with `HasherProvider`.

 ```
 final public class MyHasher implements Hasher {